 In this module you will learn basic operating system concepts including processes, memory management, drivers and file systems, while examining security risks and security management strategies.
 You will also examine favoured operating systems such as Microsoft Windows and Mac OSX, with focus placed on the Linux operating system.

 Here you will cover the prevalent issue of IT security and risk.
 You will critically analyse risks a computer may face, from viruses to computer hacking.
-Exploring the pros and cons of ethical hackers, website hacking and internet security, you’ll gain specialist knowledge of legal, social, ethical and professional issues associated with cyber security.
+Exploring the pros and cons of ethical hackers, website hacking and internet security.
+You’ll aim to gain specialist knowledge of legal, social, ethical and professional issues associated with cyber security.

 Building on knowledge gained in year one, this year is aimed at building your skillset to an advanced standard.
-You’ll develop object-orientated analysis, design and implementation skills as you explore complex subjects such as cryptography, digital forensic science and algorithms.
-Towards the end of the year our lecturers work with you to refine transferable employability skills, as you prepare for a career in computing as a global citizen.
+You’ll aim to develop object-orientated analysis, design and implementation skills as you explore complex subjects such as cryptography, digital forensic science and algorithms.
+Towards the end of the year, our skilled lecturers work with you to refine transferable employability skills, as you prepare for a career in computing as a global citizen.
 Students who successfully complete year two are eligible for a Higher National Diploma (HND) in Cyber Security.

 In this module, you will extend your programming and algorithm design skills and gain the ability to structure and manipulate intricate data sets through extensive work with complex programs.
 In addition, you will refine object-oriented analysis, design and implementation skills and learn to effectively utilise libraries, components and supporting tools.